sindresorhus/electron-util/readme.md

 //=> false
 ```

-For the "node" API, use the `/node` sub-export:
+For the “node” API, use the `/node` sub-export:

 ```ts
 import {isElectron, fixPathForAsarUnpack} from 'electron-util/node';